twaugh/patchutils/CONTRIBUTING.md

 1. Create your feature branch from `0.4.x`
 2. Make your changes
 3. Submit a PR targeting `0.4.x`
-4. Maintainers will cherry-pick to `master` if appropriate
+4. Maintainers will merge into `master` if appropriate

 #### For New Features (Development)
 1. Create your feature branch from `master`